 |Type of Application||Application Fee||Execution Fee||Form Required|

 |Minor Passport Card||$15||$35||DS-11|

-The entire processing time for applying for a passport for a newborn or child takes 4 to 6 weeks.
+The entire processing time for applying for a passport for a newborn or child takes 6 to 9 weeks.
 However, expedited processing is available for an additional fee.
-Expedited service takes 3 weeks for processing or only 8 business days if expedited at agency.
-The expedited service fee is $60 USD.
+Expedited service takes 3 to 5 weeks for processing or within 14 calendar days if expedited at agency.
+The expedited service fee is currently $60 USD.

 Photographing Newborn Babies

 The best way to take a passport photograph of your baby is to lay the baby down on its back on a white sheet, making sure there are no shadows on the baby’s face.
 Another way is to cover the baby’s car seat with a white sheet then place the baby in the car seat.
 Both of these ways make sure the baby’s head is supported for the photo.

 - Sometimes it is best to go to the nearby USPS post office and apply for the newborn baby’s passport.
 You can get a photo taken there, get all documents notarized, and also send a prepaid mailing envelope to get the baby’s passport.